grasshoff/philhistcomp/projects/piraha_language/argument.md

 ## Research objects

-**research objects**: a corpus of conversations with members of the Pirahã tribe translated into english.
+**Research objects**: a corpus of conversations with members of the Pirahã tribe translated into english.

-**research question**: Can the Pirahã language express arithmetic propositions?
+**Research question**: Can the Pirahã language express arithmetic propositions?

-**hypothesis**: Pirahã cannot express arithmetic propostitions.
+**Hypothesis**: The Pirahã language cannot express arithmetic propostitions.

-**basis for the hypothesis**: The intuition would be that for arithmetic propositions we need logical vocabulary and number words, and the Pirahã language seems to lack some key logical vocabulary and completely lack number words.
+**Basis for the hypothesis**: The intuition would be that for arithmetic propositions we need number words, and the Pirahã language seems to lack number words, only having words for inexact quantities.
+But this is just an intuition and not actual proof that my hypothesis is correct.

-Assuming that, in spite of lacking a word for "plus" and for "and", that the Pirahã understand the concept of sum, we would have the following scenario:

 **Assumptions**:
 1. Meaning is use, I will assume that the meaning of words is determined by the way they are used which.
 As our research